jbehley/voxelizer/README.md

 <pre>
 point cloud folder
 ├── velodyne/             -- directory containing ".bin" files with Velodyne point clouds.
-├── labels/   [optional]  -- label directory, will be generated if not present.
+├── labels/               -- label directory, will be generated if not present.
-├── image_2/  [optional]  -- directory containing ".png" files from the color   camera.
-├── calib.txt [optional]  -- calibration of velodyne vs. camera. needed for projection of point cloud into camera.
+├── calib.txt             -- calibration of velodyne vs. camera. needed for projection of point cloud into camera.
 └── poses.txt             -- file containing the poses of every scan.
 </pre>